Pole Vault (communications system): Construction

 The U.S. had been skeptical of the CSRDE system all along, and when Bell presented their results in the fall of 1953 the USAF proposed replacing the entire system including the link from Goose Bay to Gander.
 General Blake of the USAF began working with the PPO and had approval for the new concept in January 1954.
 At the time, Thule Air Force Base was connected to the continental USA via an underwater cable.
 This proved highly unreliable as it was repeatedly cut by fishing trawlers.
 The USAF requested that the line be extended to Thule via a relay at Cape Dyer.
 A final plan was signed on January 7, 1954, with the target completion date of the initial network in February 1955.
 The original contract was modified, adding the scatter network to the original microwave relay system.

 The first pieces of equipment to be contracted were the 36 60 foot parabolic antennas, signed on February 10 for initial delivery starting in July.
 These needed to be able to withstand a 120 kn wind or 100 kn when covered in ice.
 Contracts for the electronics soon followed, along with contracts for physical construction.
 The 10 kilowatt UHF transmitters, compared to 5 watt klystrons used in point-to-point relays, was sourced from Radio Engineering Laboratories in New York.
 For the later links between Cape Dyer and Thule even larger transmitters were used, 50 kW.

 Work continued on the microwave system as well, but ultimately only the first two stations starting from Goose Bay were built before the project was cancelled in favour of the scatter system.
 This was formalized in September 1956 when a final contract amendment changed the wording so that Bell was now responsible only for design of the relay, not its construction.

 The formal construction contract with Olmstead Air Force Base, the contracting authority, was signed on March 23, 1954.
 Construction began in mid-April and the first station at Goose Bay was completed in 6 weeks.
 Based on this success, the USAF also gave Bell the contract for building the local telephone switches at a number of other stations, including Thule and Pepperrell Air Force Base in St. Johns.
-This was followed by a April 28 bid on stations at Harmon Field (Stephensville) and Sondrestrom and Narssarssuaq on Greenland.
+This was followed by an April 28 bid on stations at Harmon Field (Stephensville) and Sondrestrom and Narssarssuaq on Greenland.